-I am here to tell you friends all of that is not true.
+I am here to tell you friends, that is not true.
 Yes, there are some women who don’t have any desire to experience birth that way.
 That’s OK.
 Yes, there are some women who, because of complications have to have C-sections and don’t get that opportunity.
 That’s OK.

 I had my first child when I was 20 years old.
-I had NO clue about giving birth.
+I was clueless about giving birth.
 I had taken a hospital birthing class and thought I knew what to expect.
 I was so wrong.
 I always intended to have a epidural with this birth but to do so vaginally.